 My foundation does a lot of great work across the country.
-While I rescue sex-trafficked teens from all over the country and speak to thousands as a speaker, I am most proud of the work my foundation has done to teach emotional intelligence, eradicate hunger within homeless communities in California, heal American Indian communities from depression and suicide, and boost the self-esteem of teens in the LGBTQ teen community.
+While I rescue sex-trafficked teens from all over the country and provide prevention training all over the country, I am most proud of the work my foundation has done to teach emotional intelligence, eradicate hunger within homeless communities in California, heal American Indian communities from depression and suicide, and boost the self-esteem of teens in the LGBTQ teen community.
 Click here to go to the Foundation's website.

 Each month, a small group of people join me in feeding my, 'friends without homes' in Los Angeles and surrounding cities.
 With fresh ingredients and love put into each meal, we serve hundreds each month.
 We also feed a family of 5 or more for 1 month, each month, providing groceries and fresh meals for a family in need.

 We do not allow people to take pictures with our 'friends without homes', as we value our relationship with this community and we know first hand how difficult it can be to be to be patronized for a picture.